shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 <img data-src="{{ '/images/entanglement/tiles-1.png' | prepend: site.baseurl }}" alt="">

 Now, there's a tricky thing regarding this coordinate system: how should we know, where to render the actual tile image on a screen?
-E. g. how can we convert coordinates in this system back to a cartesian one?
+E. g. how can we convert coordinates in this system back to Cartesian?

 After short math on a piece of paper, I've implemented a function, which does that: